concord-consortium/lab/readme.md

 4. Generates the `dist/` directory:

-You should now be able to open the file: `dist/index.html` in a browser and run the examples.
+You should now be able to open the file: `dist/index.html` in a browser and run some of the examples.

 Start watching the `src/` and `test/` directories and when files are changed automatically generate the JavaScript Lab modules, the examples, and run the tests.